micahasmith/ko.mapUtil/README.md

 *Remember--you can always look at the unit tests for further examples as well.*

 The most important thing to know is the `options` object literal which enables very easy usage and customization.

+The second most important thing is to **always add read-only computed observables to the ignore list**.

 ### the options object literal